Tinana

 Tinana faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 12.4%, significantly lower than the Australian average of 30.4%.
-This disparity presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 9.1%, followed by graduate diplomas (1.7%) and postgraduate qualifications (1.6%).
-Trade and technical skills are prominent, with 44.0% of residents aged 15+ holding vocational credentials - advanced diplomas (9.6%) and certificates (34.4%).
+The area's university qualification rate is 12.4%, significantly lower than Australia's average of 30.4%.
+Bachelor degrees are the most prevalent at 9.1%, followed by graduate diplomas (1.7%) and postgraduate qualifications (1.6%).
+Vocational credentials are prominent, with 44.0% of residents aged 15+ holding them, including advanced diplomas (9.6%) and certificates (34.4%).
+A total of 23.8% of the population is actively engaged in formal education, with 8.9% in primary, 8.8% in secondary, and 2.0% in tertiary education.

-A substantial 23.8% of the population is actively pursuing formal education, including 8.9% in primary education, 8.8% in secondary education, and 2.0% pursuing tertiary education.
+A substantial 23.8% of the population actively pursues formal education.
+This includes 8.9% in primary education, 8.8% in secondary education, and 2.0% pursuing tertiary education.

 Frequently Asked Questions - Education